chakra-core/ChakraCore/README.md

 [![Licensed under the MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/Microsoft/ChakraCore/blob/master/LICENSE.txt)
 [![PR's Welcome](https://img.shields.io/badge/PRs%20-welcome-brightgreen.svg)](#contribute)

-ChakraCore is a Javascript engine with a C API you can use to add support for Javascript to any C or C compatible project.
+ChakraCore is a JavaScript engine with a C API you can use to add support for JavaScript to any C or C compatible project.
 It can be compiled for x64 processors on Linux macOS and Windows.
-And x86 and ARM for windows only.
+And x86 and ARM for Windows only.
 It is a future goal to support x86 and ARM processors on Linux and ARM on macOS.

 ## Future of ChakraCore